Sikkim Weather in January

 Is Nathula closed in January?

-How To Visit Nathula
+How to visit Nathula

 No, Nathula Pass isn’t open all year round.
 Because of the severe weather and significant snowfall during the winter (December to March), it is typically closed at this time.
 Tourists can usually enter the Nathula Pass between April and November, although this depends on the weather.